Marriage Licenses & Certificates

 PROHIBITED MARRIAGES: A couple may not marry when one of the parties is still married to another person.
 Marriage between ancestor and descendant (e.g., uncle and niece) or brother and sister, whether the relationship is by half or whole blood, is prohibited.
 Marriage between cousins is permitted in Colorado.
 (See 14-2-110, Colorado Revised Statutes, for additional information).

-APPLICATION: Both the bride and the groom must complete and sign the marriage application form.
+APPLICATION: Both the bride and the groom must complete and sign the Application for Marriage License form and provide ID and a social security card.
 At least one of the parties must apply in person before the marriage clerk.
-If one of the parties cannot appear in person, he or she must obtain an absentee application, which may be obtained from our office, which requires a notarized signature.
+If one of the parties cannot appear in person, he or she must complete and sign an Absentee Affidavit - Application, which may also be obtained from our office, which requires a notarized signature.
 The party applying must bring the absentee application along with identification for the absent party.
 A couple already married, who wish to renew their marriage vows, or those who have a common law marriage may obtain a license by stating that they are married to each other.
 Applicants for a marriage license do not need to be Colorado residents.
+Those seeking a civil union can find the application form here: Application for Civil Union License.

 WHO CAN PERFORM A MARRIAGE: